opengisci/opengisci.github.io/sp25/_posts/2025-02-10-b-syllabus.md

 Open science requires researchers, universities, and publishers to change the way they value intellectual work and intellectual property, and the same goes for instructors and students.
 Traditional means of evaluating and grading student work that are based on individualism, competition, and secrecy are counterproductive to an open science learning environment.

-Throughout this course you will develop a set of your own personal pages and repositories on GitHub, containing all of your work for the course.
+Throughout this course you will develop a set of personal and group pages and repositories on GitHub, containing all of your work for the course.
 You will receive qualitative feedback on your GitHub portfolio work from peers and from your professor throughout the semester, and you will be given opportunities to self-evaluate as-well.
 My goal and expectation for your work is that through revision based on feedback, most students should develop a portfolio suitable to show potential employers or graduate schools, earning at least a B+ or A-.

-We will have least two one-on-one meetings during the semester: one in the first two weeks and one at the end.
-Through these meetings and interim written self- and peer-evaluations, you will set goals and accrue qualitative feedback to serve as a roadmap to your personal level of achievement.
+Through mid-semester self- and peer-evaluations, you will set goals and accrue qualitative feedback to serve as a roadmap to your personal level of achievement.
 At the end of the semester, you will submit a final self-evaluation and proposed grade for the course based on your personal goals and the general expectations outlined below.
 The instructor reserves the right to adjust the final grade determination.
 Some people call this an [ungrading](https://www.jessestommel.com/what-is-ungrading/) approach to assessment.